Shadrock/Mali-health-map/README.md

 We can fix both these problems by adding a search feature that will enable users to search for place names (in case they don't already know where in the country certain places are), which will also zoom them into places of interest without needing to try and take in the whole map.

-To do this we'lll use the [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder).
+To do this we'll use the [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder).
 We can see from the documentation in the link above, that the geocoder requires an additional stylesheet reference and script source.
 Add the following code to the appropriate place in your `HTML` document.

 ```html
 <link rel="stylesheet" href="https://unpkg.com/leaflet-control-geocoder/dist/Control.Geocoder.css" />